 After Your Procedure

 A team member from cardiac rehab will come see you and help you get set up with rehab close to home.
-This starts 2-3 weeks after your valve is replaced.
+Cardiac Rehab starts 2-3 weeks after the TAVR procedure.